 The mass grading process allows an applicant to obtain a permit for the purposes of land disturbance, including changes in grade onsite.
 City Code Part 10A Chapter 9.4 requires a land disturbance permit when an area of 12,000 square feet or more is disturbed.

 Applicants intending to install stormwater pipes or detention devices, utility lines, building footprints, street improvements, driveways, parking lots or retaining walls cannot submit plans through the mass grading only process.
-Where any of these activities are occuring, the applicant must apply for Concurrent Site Review.
+Where any of these activities are occurring, the applicant must apply for Concurrent Site Review.
 The mass grading review process would then be included within the concurrent review and land disturbance permit issued with approval of concurrent plans.
 Please see the Concurrent Site Review Process for more information.

 Approvals or Permits Issued

 - Flood, when the property is located within a flood hazard area